DPotoyan/Chem324/ch01/note02.md

 - Blackbody radiation and atomic spectra showed very clearly that atoms exist in states that occupy discrete energy levels.
 - Atoms and molecules exchange energy with the environment by jumping from one state $E_m$ to another $E_n$.
 The energy difference between these levels  $E_m-E_n=h\nu$ is either supplied by light (absorption) or used to generate light (emission).

-### Summary

-- Energies of stable atoms, molecules, electromagnetic radiation are discrete (quantized) and are not continuous.
-Energies of macroscopic bodies are quantized as well, but we do not see it since energy levels are so closely spaced that they appear as continuous for all practical purposes.
-- Classical mechanics works for macroscopic bodies but fails to describe the dynamics of microscopic particles.
-- Some macroscopic phenomena, such as the red color of hot metals, heat capacity of solids at a low temperature, and colors of matter are all due to quantum effects.
-- Quantized nature of energy is learned in experiments and cannot be derived.
-We must simply accept it and move on to construct quantum theory consistent with the observations.